Skip to main content

 Class 12: Writing a Story Around the House

-(prompts and critical thinking using “ing” action words) (*For parents – Introducing the idea of critical thinking and ideation through questions)
+(prompts and critical thinking using “ing” action words) (*For parents – Introducing the essential idea of critical thinking and ideation through questions)

 Materials